jessyborg/connect-payment-integration-paypal-test/README.md

 #### 2. various URLs from commercetools composable commerce
 Various URLs from commercetools platform are required to be configured so that the connect application can handle session and authentication process for endpoints.
 Their values are taken as input as environment variables/ configuration for connect with variable names `CTP_API_URL`, `CTP_AUTH_URL` and `CTP_SESSION_URL`.

+#### 3. Paypal account credentials
+Various account data provided by Paypal are necessary to be configured so that the requests from the connect application can be authenticated by Paypal platform within the integration.
+Their values are taken as input as environment variables/ configuration for connect with variable names `PAYPAL_ENVIRONMENT`, `PAYPAL_CLIENT_ID`, `PAYPAL_WEBHOOK_ID`, `PAYPAL_CLIENT_SECRET`.

 ## Getting started
 The template contains two modules :
 - Enabler: Acts as a wrapper implementation in which frontend components from PSPs embedded.
 It gives control to checkout product on when and how to load the connector frontend based on business configuration.
 In cases connector is used directly and not through Checkout product, the connector library can be loaded directly on frontend than the PSP one.